 Automated marketing programs do the same thing.
 Additionally, they also track member engagement in social media, on your website, and any other relevant online portal.

 After only a short period of time, automated marketing programs can tell you far more important details about members.
 That data can shape the way you interact with your members.

 Email marketing gathers data about when members open emails or click on any links.

 Marketing automation does the same thing, but more.
 You can also learn anything about their other interactions with your brand.
 In addition to email, that includes social media, website activity, financial habits, and more.
 If you can record or measure it, your automation platform can incorporate it.

 One of the best features of automated marketing platforms for credit unions is the flexibility and control they provide.

 Automated marketing platforms enable faster, more efficient member engagement.
-They can provide sophisticated automated workflows, triggered email campaigns, and dynamic list segmentation.
-Automated marketing platforms and Client Relationship Management (CRM) software handle the following needs:
+They provide sophisticated automated workflows, triggered email campaigns, and dynamic list segmentation.
+Automated marketing platforms include Client Relationship Management (CRM) software and can handle the following needs: